kenziebottoms/kenzie-ink-v3/README.md

 <a id="step-5"></a>

-## Step 5 Requirements
+## :white_check_mark: Step 5 Requirements

-1. Create a JSON file that contains all the information for your blog posts (`blog-posts.json`) &mdash; hopefully you've been keeping up with it :wink:.
+1. [x] Create a JSON file that contains all the information for your blog posts (`blog-posts.json`) &mdash; hopefully you've been keeping up with it :wink:.
 Validate your JSON file.
-1. Create an XHR to load the data from your local json file.
+1. [x] Create an XHR to load the data from your local json file.
-1. Loop over the blogs array returned from your XHR and build up the HTML card elements using the values from your blog objects.
+1. [x] Loop over the blogs array returned from your XHR and build up the HTML card elements using the values from your blog objects.
-1. Add the HTML you created in the last step to the `#blog-holder` element.
+1. [x] Add the HTML you created in the last step to the `#blog-holder` element.

 ### Final Result
 * HTML File: